-In 2010 Lamar dropped the K-Dot tag and began using his own name, and put out a fourth mixtape, Overly Dedicated.
+In 2010 Lamar dropped the K-Dot tag and began using his own name.
+He also put out a fourth mix tape, Overly Dedicated.
 That same year, Lamar released his first full-length independent album under Top Dawg Entertainment.
 Titled Section.80, it was released exclusively on iTunes.
-The album continued to shine a light on Lamar's talent and distinctive views on the street life that he knew so well but that did not appear to adversely affect him (he reportedly does not smoke weed and has never dealt drugs or been shot).

 Lamar continued writing music and lyrics, and continued to tour and collaborate with more popular recording artists such as Young Jeezy, The Game, Talib Kweli, Busta Rhymes and Lil Wayne.
 Dr. Dre, one of hip-hop's most respected and influential producers, took the young artist under his wing, becoming his mentor in both music and business.